Fragrant and Creamy

 - In a medium pan over medium heat, add all the whole spices: coriander, anise or fennel seeds, poppy seeds or cashews, cumin, cardamom, cassia, and cloves.
 Toast for a minute or two until fragrant.
 Let cool for 5 minutes.

-- Grind spices in a spice grinder, straining out any big pieces and then run through the grinder again.
-You will probably have about a tablespoon of coarse spice that you can discard.
+- Grind spices in a spice grinder, straining out any big pieces and then run through the grinder again until all the spices are ground to a fairly fine powder.
+Discard any larger pieces that are leftover.
 Add the turmeric, chili powder, and salt.

-- Add coconut oil to a heavy dutch oven or saucepan and heat to medium-high.
-Add the mustard seeds and once they begin to pop, immediately stir in the curry leaves, onions, and salt.
+- Heat a heavy dutch oven or saucepan over medium-high heat and add the oil.
+When the oil is hot, test a couple of mustard seeds.
+If they pop immediately, add the rest of the seeds.
+When mustard seeds are popped (1 minute), immediately stir in the curry leaves, onions, and salt.
 Cook the onions until they begin to brown; about 8 minutes.
 If the onions stick to the bottom of the pan, add water in 1 tablespoon increments as needed.

 - Add the ginger garlic paste.
-Sauté for 30 seconds, stirring continuously.
+Sauté for 30 seconds, stirring continuously until it no longer smells raw.

 - If you are cutting lamb or beef into cubes yourself, you may want to purchase an extra half-pound of meat.
 I find that a large cut of lamb or beef has quite a bit of fat that needs to be trimmed away.

 - If you prefer using chicken for this recipe, you may want to use about 3/4 the amount of spices in the spice powder, and adjust the cooking time accordingly.
-Chicken thigh meat will be the best choice here.
+Chicken thigh meat will be the best choice, but breast meat will work as long as you are careful not to overcook it.

-- Indian white poppy seeds are different enough from black poppy seeds, that if you don’t have them, it is best to leave them out.
-Use cashews instead.
+- Indian white poppy seeds are different enough from black poppy seeds, that if you don’t have them, it is best to use cashews instead.
 The purpose of either is to add body to the final sauce for this coconut lamb curry.